 - 1. Relaunch with different framework contractors under unchanged terms of reference. - 2.
 Relaunch with the same framework contractors a request for services after analysing/redrafting the specific terms of reference. - 3.
 Initiate a negotiated procedure with one or framework contractors of its choice, from among those that took part in the request for services with a view to obtain improved offers within the terms of the specific request (N.B. the terms of the specific request cannot be substantially altered). - 4.
 Initiate the relevant alternative procedure depending on the amount outside the framework contract.

-The consultation must comply with the principles of transparency, proportionality, equal treatment, non-discrimination and of sound competition and with the terms of the framework contract.
+The consultation must comply with the principles of transparency, proportionality, equal treatment, non-discrimination and of sound competition and with the terms of the framework contract

-Offers should be submitted by e-mail to a functional mailbox specified in the request, which is accessible only to those persons authorised by the authorising officer155.
+Offers should be submitted by e-mail to a functional mailbox specified in the request, which is accessible only to those persons authorised by the authorising officer 156.
 If the offer is sent to another address, the offer may be rejected.
 The specific ToR (terms of reference) for the proposed specific contract are attached to the request in order to give the framework contractors all the information they need to submit an offer.
 Their quality, in particular their clarity, is critical for the quality of the offer and the success of the assignment.
 The contractual deadline for submission of offers is minimum 14 calendar days for requests < EUR 300 000, and a minimum of 30 calendar days for requests with a maximum budget >= EUR 300 000, from the date of dispatch of the request.
 It is always possible to allow a longer period of submission of offers.
 The framework contractors can ask for clarifications.
 The answers are sent simultaneously to all the framework contractors consulted.
 If amendments made during the consultation period may have an impact on the selection of the experts, the date for submission of offers must be extended accordingly.

-$^{^{153}\} https://ec.europa.eu/europeaid/funding/framework-contracts_en$ of deployment of OPSYS, request for services will be sent to four eligible framework contractors, irrespective of the request.
+154 https://ec.europa.eu/europeaid/funding/framework-contracts_en b) Evaluation of offers

-154 Three for a budget under EUR 300 000, and four for a budget equal to or above EUR 300 000.
-However, until the date b) Evaluation of offers
+155 Three for a budget under EUR 300 000, and four for a budget equal to or above EUR 300 000.
+However, until the date of deployment of OPSYS, request for services will be sent to four eligible framework contractors, irrespective of the request.

-155 When CRIS is replaced by the OPSYS electronic system, offers will be submitted via the OPSYS portal
+156 When CRIS is replaced by the OPSYS electronic system, offers will be submitted via the OPSYS portal